Wednesday 15 April, 2026

 GPS, the world’s position system, now guides trucks, times financial trades, routes ambulances, and keeps supply chains moving.
 It works so well that no one questions it.
 That, according to TERN.ai CEO Shaun Moore, is the problem.

 “You know, more often than not, people would ask the question, why go back to just GPS?
 With TERN, you’re not having the issues that you were having with GPS, whether it be in a downtown city like New York, or in a tunnel or a parking garage.
-TERN lets you get in your car and fire it up, and in 10 seconds it figures out where you are.”
+GPS can take up to 10 seconds but with TERN you get in the car and go.”

 That design choice reflects a shift in how the future is being defined by uncertainty.
 The old model focused on backup systems.
 The new model assumes failure and builds around it.